Phipps Electronics

 What is Arduino?

-The Arduino project was born at the “Interaction Design Institute Ivrea (IDII)” in Ivrea, Italy.
-It is an open-source company, project and user community that designs “single board micro-controllers” and “micro-controller” kits for building devices with ease.
-Ardunio is a very user-friendly platform, used by hobbyists, professionals, engineers and even people with very limited knowledge of programming and electronics.
+The Arduino project originated at the Interaction Design Institute Ivrea (IDII) in Ivrea, Italy.
+Arduino is an open-source company, project, and user community focused on designing single-board microcontrollers and microcontroller kits for easy device construction.
+The platform is highly user-friendly, catering to hobbyists, professionals, engineers, and even those with limited knowledge of programming and electronics.

-The “Arduino Programming Language” is based on another open-source programming language and integrated development environment called “Processing”.
-This platform was specially built with the purpose of teaching non-programmers the fundamentals of computer programming in a visual context.
+The Arduino Programming Language is based on another open-source programming language and integrated development environment called Processing.
+This platform was specifically created to teach non-programmers the fundamentals of computer programming in a visual and accessible context.

 Who is it for?

-Yes, that’s true!
-Arduino is used by millions worldwide.
-It is very easy to use and do not require significant knowledge of electronics or programming as everything you needed to know to build genius things you needed to knows already comes with your Arduino board.
+Arduino is for everyone!
+Yes, that’s true—Arduino is used by millions worldwide.
+It is very easy to use and does not require significant knowledge of electronics or programming.
+Everything you need to know to build amazing projects comes with your Arduino board.

 Why Use Arduino?

-What Does A Arduino Board Look Like?
+What Does An Arduino Board Look Like?

 Arduino UNO Pinout